unige-pinfo-2019/PInfo1/statistic-service/README.md

-# Ad-service
+# Statistics-service

-Ad microservice allow to post/remove a sale or buy ad.
+Statistics microservice allow to store statistics about a user or item.